biocore/qiime/doc/tutorials/otu_picking.rst

 Cons:

-*  Does not run in parallel.
+*  Speed.
+Does not run in parallel.

 Closed-reference OTU picking
 ----------------------------

-In a closed-reference OTU picking process, reads are clustered against a reference database and any reads which do not hit the reference collection are excluded from downstream analyses. ``pick_closed_reference_otus.py`` is the primary interface for closed-reference OTU picking in QIIME.
+In a closed-reference OTU picking process, reads are clustered against a reference sequence collection and any reads which do not hit a sequence in the reference sequence collection are excluded from downstream analyses. ``pick_closed_reference_otus.py`` is the primary interface for closed-reference OTU picking in QIIME.
 If the user provides taxonomic assignments for sequences in the reference database, those are assigned to OTUs.

 You **must** use closed-reference OTU picking if: